ydai713/data-engineer-take-home/README.md

-### Data Engineering Take-Home Assignment
+# NFT Data Pipeline Take-Home Assignment

-**Context:**
-We have a simple dataset of NFT transfers (ERC721) between wallets.
-Each transfer has: timestamp, from_address, to_address, token_id, and collection_address.

-**Task:**
-Build a small data pipeline that:

-1. Processes raw transfer events to calculate:
+## Objective
+Build a scalable data pipeline that processes NFT transfer events to generate insights using dbt.
+The assignment should take 3-4 hours.

+## Core Requirements (Mandatory)

+### 1. Data Analysis
-   - Current NFT ownership per wallet
+- Calculate current NFT ownership per wallet based on transfer history
-   - Total number of unique collections a wallet has interacted with
+- Compute unique NFT collections each wallet has interacted with
-   - "Power users" (wallets with > X transfers)
+- Identify power users (wallets with >50 transfer events)

-2. Implements these requirements:
+### 2. Technical Implementation
 - Use dbt for transformations
-   - Create appropriate table schemas
-   - Include incremental processing logic
+- Implement incremental processing
-   - Add basic data quality tests
-   - Write efficient SQL queries
+- Write optimized SQL queries and add more migrations to the schema where required
+- Add tests to validate your implementation
+- Document models using dbt schema.yml files

+### 3. Deliverables
+- Git repository with complete code
-   - Include basic documentation
+- Clear documentation of design decisions and assumptions

-**Provided:**
-- Sample PostgreSQL database with raw transfer events
-- Basic dagster setup
-- Simple explanation of NFT transfers
-- Example expected outputs

-**Bonus Points:**
+- Setup and testing instructions

+## Extended Tasks (Optional)
+If time permits, attempt any of these:
-- Query optimization suggestions
+- Performance optimization strategies
-- Error handling considerations
-- Monitoring recommendations
+- Monitoring and alerting design
-- Testing strategy
-- Performance considerations for scale
+- Identity resolution for wallet clustering

-We are looking for:
+- CI/CD pipeline setup

+## Evaluation Criteria
-- SQL expertise
+- SQL expertise and query optimization
-- Data modeling
+- Data modeling design
-- Incremental processing
-- Testing approach
+- Testing and data quality approach
-- Documentation skills
+- Documentation clarity
-- Performance optimization thinking
-- Basic blockchain data understanding
+- Incremental processing implementation

+## Submission
+- Submit via Git repository
+- Document any assumptions made
+- Note which extended tasks you attempted (if any)

+Remember to focus on quality over quantity.
+It's better to complete core requirements well than to attempt everything superficially.